-To the PHYSICIAN:

-This person is an applicant for training or is presently certified to engage in diving with self- contained underwater breathing apparatus (SCUBA).
-This is an activity that puts unusual stress on the individual in several ways.
+To The Examining Physician: Scientific divers require periodic scuba diving medical examinations to assess their fitness to engage in diving with self-contained underwater breathing apparatus (scuba).
+Their answers on the Diving Medical History Form may indicate potential health or safety risks as noted.
+Scuba diving is an activity that puts unusual stress on the individual in several ways.
+Your evaluation is requested on this Medical Evaluation form.
 Your opinion on the applicant's medical fitness is requested.
-SCUBA diving requires heavy exertion.
-The diver must be free of cardiovascular and respiratory disease.
-An absolute requirement is the ability of the lungs, middle ear and sinuses to equalize pressure.
+Scuba diving requires heavy exertion.
+The diver must be free of cardiovascular and respiratory disease (see references, following page).
+An absolute requirement is the ability of the lungs, middle ears and sinuses to equalize pressure.
 Any condition that risks the loss of consciousness should disqualify the applicant.
+Please proceed in accordance with the AAUS Medical Standards (Sec.
+6.00).
+If you have questions about diving medicine, please consult with the Undersea Hyperbaric Medical Society or Divers Alert Network.